Reception Conditions

 Short overview of the reception system

-As of January 2023, there were 19,635 people accommodated within the IPAS system, 11,414 of which were accommodated in emergency accommodation.[6]
+As of February 2024, there were 27,106 persons accommodated within the IPAS system, 18,702 of which were accommodated in emergency accommodation.[5]

 The transposition of the Reception Conditions Directive

 At the end of January 2021, a pilot programme for the conducting of vulnerability assessments was established at Balseskin reception centre in Dublin.
 Officials from the International Protection Accommodation Service (IPAS) are carrying out assessments with the assistance of a social worker from the IPO.
 The pilot scheme initially assessed applicants seeking accommodation from the State and was subsequently extended to all new applicants seeking international protection.[10]
-The pilot programme continued as of January 2023.
+The pilot programme continued as of January 2023 (see Screening of vulnerability).

 The “McMahon Report” and Direct Provision reform

-In an article published in June 2020, former members of the Working Group noted that many of the key recommendations of the report “have only been partially implemented: communal catering is still only available to half of residents and additional living space has not been widely provided for families and individuals.”
-It was further stated that “while the Government accepted the report, it never appointed an implementation body or adopted a clear implementation plan.”
-Overall, the implementation process was “uneven, delayed and at times only reluctantly undertaken.”[16]
+In an article published in June 2020, former members of the Working Group noted that many of the key recommendations of the report “have only been partially implemented.
+Overall, the implementation process was “uneven, delayed and at times only reluctantly undertaken.”[14]

 The National Standards are designed to constitute a set of standardised rules for every Direct Provision accommodation in Ireland.
 The draft National Standards cover ten themes including: